The Humbling Confessions of a Startup Founder

 I mistook love of idea for love of product.

 So thank you to all of the people who have tested and provided feedback.
-And to you, I’d love to know what you think of our SavvyRoo Spark.
+And to you, I’d love to know what you think of the new SavvyRoo.
 What is it?
 Well, please, test it out.
 Then let me know what you think it is.
 I’d love to hear from you.

 By Noah Blumenthal, founder and CEO of SavvyRoo, Wall Street Journal bestselling author, and ukulele enthusiast.